How the blog was built part 3 - update

 So rather than have the file upload in static generation script I wanted it in its own brand new file - this helped with testing it on it's own too.

-• It takes the generated files in the /static folder, deletes the existing files, uploads to the S3 domain bucket and makes them publicly readable, all using the configured ghost-blogger AWS profile.
+folder, deletes the existing files, uploads to the S3 domain bucket and makes them publicly readable, all using the configuredghost-blogger

 #!/bin/bash